lopezolidev/Info-Cesta/README.md

 # Riverbend Grocers
 This project is a comprehensive case study in database design and implementation for 'Riverbend Grocers', a fictional supermarket chain.
 The system manages both physical and online sales operations, handling customers, products, inventory, and promotions through advanced SQL programming, including stored procedures, functions, and triggers.
-# Gama Supermarket - Integrated Database System
+# Riverbend Grocers - Integrated Database System
 ## About
 This project is a PostgreSQL database developed for a fictional supermarket.
 The system architecture and requirements are based on a university project from the Databases course at the Universidad Central de Venezuela.
 This system is designed to handle both **online** and **physical** sale operations.
 ## Key Features